newhavenio/code-of-conduct/README.md

 ## Expected Behavior

-The following behaviors are expected and requested of all community members:

-* Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community.
+In order to promote the overall health and longevity of the community we expect that all members participate in an active, authentic, and productive way.
+This includes, but is not limited to:

 * Exercise consideration and respect in your speech and actions.
 * Keep it safe for work in all Public Channels.
 * Attempt collaboration before conflict.